ENSpunks/LLC/README.md

 ## Disclosures/Disclaimers

-Each series shall be subjected to a Series Operating Agreement, the Delaware Limited Liabilitiy Company Act, and all other applicable laws.
+Each series shall be subjected to a Series Operating Agreement, the Delaware Limited liability Company Act, and all other applicable laws.

 Each series shall be formed with the express purposes of conducting any and all legal activities.
 However, for practical purposes each LLC/Series shall be contractually prohibited from obtaining an EIN from the IRS, opening business bank accounts, or having multiple owners simultaneously.
-Effectively, each LLC/Series may be considered a holding company for digital onchain assets, providing owners limited liability protections.

 As a single-member LLC, by default each LLC/Series is treated by the IRS as a disregarded entity for tax purposes.[1]
-This means the LLCs/Series generally do not need to file a seperste tax return and income or losses are reported on Form Schedule-C of the owner's personal tax returns.
+This means the LLCs/Series generally do not need to file a separate tax return and income or losses are reported on Form Schedule-C of the owner's personal tax returns.

 Selling of a LLC, in this case the ENS subdomain, will generally be considered a taxable event and subject to capital gains taxes.
 Moreover, it is solely the responsibility of the owner of a Series to retain legal counsel and/or a tax professional, report and pay any and all taxes related to the Series.